kbase/auth2/README.md

 POST /api/V2/token
 Create an agent token.
 Takes form or JSON encoded data with the key `tokenname`.
 Use the `Content-Type` header to specify input type.
+JSON input can also specify a `customcontext` key that takes a string to string map of user-supplied creation context saved with the token, and returned when the token is queried.

 #### Legacy